Everything you need to know about the trending professional intimate skincare treatment called vajacials

 Is intimate skincare the future of esthetics?
 If trending reports are any indication, the answer could be yes!

 Although professional vajacials have been around for well over a decade, they have become an increasingly popular esthetic service in recent years.
 In fact, search engine stats show that the term “vajacial near me” is searched many thousands of time each month.
-Check it out, and listen up estheticians, that means they are looking for you!

 The numbers in the last column are the number of times that phrase was queried in Google each month.
 That’s about 10,000 times for just those queries and there are many more variations of it!